 Dead tooth

 The impact can be so strong that it damages the blood vessels inside the tooth.
-This may interrupt blood circulation and lead to the death of the nerve.
+This may interrupt blood circulation and lead to the nerve's death.
 A non-vital nerve means the death of the tooth.

 Damaged tooth nerve

 Your dental nerve may still be alive.
-If the impact isn’t too hard, the nerve may adapt and protect itself, thus self-reduce its sensitivity and cause the lowering of your painful sensations.
+If the impact is not too severe, the nerve may adapt and protect itself, thereby reducing its sensitivity and causing a decrease in your painful sensations.

 Keep in mind that damage to the upper layers of a tooth (enamel and dentine) can bring the nerve closer to the exposed or fractured surface.
 This can set off your body's natural defense mechanism: pulp calcification.

-It will thicken and harden to create layers of calcified tissue surrounding the soft nerve to protect itself thanks to its stem cells - these were the cells originally responsible for tooth formation at the initial stages of tissue development.
+It will thicken and harden to create layers of calcified tissue surrounding the soft nerve, protecting itself thanks to its stem cells - these were the cells originally responsible for tooth formation during the initial stages of tissue development.
 In turn, this will reduce painful sensations.

 Tooth after RCT

-Dentists use RCT or root canal treatment, an endodontic procedure, to remove tooth pulp and nerves.
-If you have undergone this procedure in the past and broken your molar afterwards, you will most likely not find this injury painful.
+Dentists perform RCT or root canal treatment, an endodontic procedure, to remove the tooth pulp and nerves.
+If you have undergone this procedure in the past and subsequently broken your molar, you will most likely not find this injury painful.

 FAQ